Biden faces first potential Cabinet defeat as opposition grows to budget pick

 A spokeswoman for Romney echoed that criticism, saying: “Senator Romney has been critical of extreme rhetoric from prior nominees, and this is consistent with that position.
 He believes it’s hard to return to comity and respect with a nominee who has issued a thousand mean tweets.”
 Another potential Republican vote, Sen. Lisa Murkowski of Alaska, did not answer Monday whether she planned to support Tanden but told reporters she has not spoken to the White House about the nomination.

 Tanden’s troubled confirmation prospect is a testament to the power of a handful of swing votes in the 50-50 Senate, where just one senator can derail Biden’s personnel picks or policy goals.
-The pending defeat also is a blow to Biden’s ability to advance his agenda in a chamber he served for decades, with his intimate knowledge of the institution a key selling point as he campaigned for the presidency.
+The pending defeat also is a blow to Biden’s ability to advance his agenda in a chamber he served for decades, with his knowledge of the institution a key selling point as he campaigned for the presidency.

-The fight over Tanden's nomination comes at a critical moment for the White House budget office as the administration tries to leverage trillions of dollars in relief aid to help a battered American economy recover from the pandemic.
+The fight over Tanden's nomination comes at a critical moment for the White House budget office as the administration tries to leverage trillions of dollars in relief funds to help a battered American economy recover from the pandemic.
 The OMB acts as a clearinghouse for spending decisions across the federal government, and the agency typically is closely involved in fights between lawmakers and federal agencies over the details of how funding is structured and allocated.

-Both Tanden and White House officials worked the phones over the weekend to both Democratic and Republican senators to try to shore up her nomination, according to people familiar with the conversations.
+Both Tanden and White House officials worked the phones over the weekend, reaching out to Democratic and Republican senators alike to try to shore up her nomination, according to people familiar with the conversations who spoke on the condition of anonymity to discuss the private talks.
 But neither Collins nor Romney heard from the White House or Tanden herself even when it was clear the nomination was in peril, officials said.

-The White House had previously sought a Collins meeting with Tanden but one was not granted, according to a person familiar with the efforts who spoke on the condition of anonymity because they were not authorized to disclose scheduling details.
+The White House had sought a Collins meeting with Tanden but one was not granted, according to a person familiar with the efforts who spoke on the condition of anonymity because they were not authorized to disclose scheduling details.
 Tanden had a virtual meeting with Romney before this past weekend, the person said.

-The White House was publicly standing by Tanden on Monday, although senior Democratic and GOP aides privately said they expect the administration to withdraw her nomination at some point, considering the lack of support in the Senate.
+The White House was publicly standing by Tanden on Monday, although senior Democratic and GOP aides privately said they expect the administration to withdraw her nomination, considering the lack of support in the Senate.

 White House press secretary Jen Psaki said Monday that the White House still sees a path for Tanden to earn a majority of the votes in the Senate, although she did not elaborate.
-Senate Majority Leader Charles E. Schumer (D-N.Y.) has also said he is working with the administration to find votes for the OMB nominee, although it was unclear where he would discover them.
+Senate Majority Leader Charles E. Schumer (D-N.Y.) has also said he is working with the administration to find votes for the OMB nominee.

 “The president would not have nominated her if he did not think she would be an excellent OMB director,” Psaki said.
 “So, we simply just disagree with whether she's the right person for the job with these senators.”